ARASHI IZABURÔ

 Kanshi Mikasaya

-Arashi Izaburô I playing the role of Ishidome Busuke in the drama "Keisei Ekiro no Ume", which was performed in the 1st lunar month of 1811 in Ôsaka at the Naka no Shibai (print made by Rankôsai)
+Arashi Izaburô I playing the role of Ishidome Busuke in the drama "Keisei Ekiro no Ume", which staged in the 1st lunar month of 1811 in Ôsaka at the Naka no Shibai (print made by Rankôsai)

 Arashi Izaburô II